usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 ## Title II Regulations Revised Final Title II Regulation with Integrated Text

 <div class="usa-summary-box related-content-container border-0 padding-2 bg-primary-lighter">
 <p>NOTE: These provisions update the relevant portions of the title II regulation to incorporate changes made to the regulatory text through June 24, 2024.
 These modifications stem from the Pool Extension Final Rule (77 FR 30174, published May 21, 2012),  the ADA Amendments Act Final Rule (81 FR 53204, published Aug.
-11, 2016), and the Title II Web and Mobile Accessibility Final Rule (89 FR 31320, published April 24, 2024).
+11, 2016), and the Title II Web and Mobile Accessibility Final Rule (89 FR 31320, published April 24, 2024) and the Title II Accessibility of Medical Diagnostic Equipment (89 FR 65180, published
+Aug.
+9, 2024).
 All section headings and changes are noted in bold.</p>
 </div>

-**Part 35 Nondiscrimination on the Basis of Disability in State and Local Government Services <br /> (as amended by the final rule published on April 24, 2024)**
+**Part 35 Nondiscrimination on the Basis of Disability in State and Local Government Services <br /> (as amended by the final rule published on August 9, 2024)**

 **Authority: 5 U.S.C.
 301; 28 U.S.C.
 509, 510; 42 U.S.C.
 12134, 12131, and 12205a.**